Houses in multiple occupation (HMOs)

 Does your HMO need a licence?

-The legislation for Mandatory Licensing is being changed.
-The changes mean that Mandatory Licensing will no longer apply to just large HMO's, but any HMO where there are five or more occupants will be required to be licensed.
+The legislation for Mandatory Licensing has changed.
+The changes mean that Mandatory Licensing no longer applies to just large HMO's, but any HMO where there are five or more occupants.
+Any HMO found to require a licence will be open to enforcement action.

 Planning permission may also be required for a property to be used as an HMO and owners should contact us using the form below to check.